fall inside a hole

 Bandai produced and sold the Mini Mini Rail (ミニミニレール) series of train toys in Japan from 1975 until around 1982.
 The trains are about the same size as N scale trains and run on rails 10.5mm apart, slightly wider than N scale's 9mm.

-Mini Mini Rail trains and sets are covered on the main Mini Mini Rail page.
-Several scans from the 1976 Mini Mini Rail catalogue are used on this page.
+Mini Mini Rail trains, sets, and accessories can be reached from the main Mini Mini Rail page.
+Several scans from the 1975 and 1976 Mini Mini Rail catalogues are used on this page.

 The "standard" straight rail, measuring about 217mm long.
 Sold individually on carded backing in packs of four.